 Major cruise line companies like Carnival, P&O Cruises, Royal Caribbean, Norwegian Cruises, MSC Cruises, TUI Group and others would ask STCW training from both marine and non-marine crew members.
-Each employer might require different trainings depending on the position you apply for and the vessel’s flag, with the most common flags for cruise ships being Panama, Bahamas and Malta.
-Same applies for Super Yacht recruitment.

-A little back story
+STCW, a little back story

-STCW stands for Standards of Training, Certification, and Watchkeeping for Seafarers.
-STCW is an International Convention adopted in 1978 by Conference at the International Maritime Organization (IMO) in London.
-Subsequently, it has been oftentimes revised, with the most significant amendments taking place in 1995 and 2010.
+Standards of Training, Certification, and Watchkeeping (STCW) for Seafarers was initially an International Conference.
+It was initially held in 1978 at the International Maritime Organization (IMO) in London.

-STCW Code in Part A contains mandatory provisions with the minimum training standards required in order for a seafarer, based on his/her rank, to be able to get on a vessel.
+Subsequently, it has been revised, with the most significant amendments taking place in 1995 and 2010.
+STCW Code, in Part A, contains mandatory provisions with the minimum training standards required in order for a seafarer, based on his/her rank, to be able to get onboard a vessel.

 STCW Certificates, where to start from?

-Start from STCW Basic Training (formely know as STCW Basic Safety Training aka BST).
-There is a bundle of four (4) courses titled “STCW Basic Training courses” which every seafarer (marine crew) or non marine crew e.g hotel staff is obliged to complete before boarding a vessel and is composed of the following:
+This is a bundle of four (4) courses titled “STCW Basic Training courses” which every seafarer (marine crew) or non marine crew e.g hotel staff is obliged to complete before boarding a vessel.

 - STCW Personal survival techniques (PST) (STCW A-VI/1–1)